 We now begin to see a complete picture of the false restoration of both the house of David and the lineage of Aaron.
 Yes, a false Messiah, the Anti-Christ, and a false prophet will partner and cooperate with this great deception of God’s chosen people.
 As it is written, “And I saw three unclean spirits like frogs coming out of the mouth of the dragon, out of the mouth of the beast, and out of the mouth of the false prophet” (Revelation 16:13).

 In the Book of Revelation, the Anti-Christ is called “the beast,” and the false prophet, who gives power to the beast is called “the dragon.”
 “So they worshiped the dragon who gave authority to the beast; and they worshiped the beast, saying, “Who is like the beast?
 Who is able to make war with him?”
 (Revelation 13:4).
-If the Anti-Christ is ruling the world from Jerusalem, then Israel has become the global center of political, economic, and spiritual power and authority.[xiii]
+If the Anti-Christ is ruling the world from Jerusalem, then Israel has become the global center of political, economic, and spiritual power.[xiii]
 “And the woman whom you saw is that great city which reigns over the kings of the earth” (Revelation 17:18).
+The great city is a reference to Jerusalem.

 The false Messiah will profess to be the rightful heir of King David.
 He will subdue Israel’s enemies and greatly expand her land, and he will rebuild the next Temple in Jerusalem, putting in place a false priesthood that has been deceived by a false prophet.
-And in the middle of the seven-year covenant, the Anti-Christ will, “Exalt and magnify himself above every god, shall speak blasphemies against the God of gods, and shall prosper till the wrath has been accomplished; for what has been determined shall be done” (Daniel 11:36).[xiv]
+And in the middle of this seven-year covenant of peace, the Anti-Christ will, “Exalt and magnify himself above every god, shall speak blasphemies against the God of gods, and shall prosper till the wrath has been accomplished; for what has been determined shall be done” (Daniel 11:36).[xiv]

 When the Jewish people discover the hidden identity of the Anti-Christ, they will rebel against this man.
 In turn, the Anti-Christ will bring his full wrath against the Jewish people and persecute them for more than three years.
-And the Gentile nations that he made a covenant of peace with will also turn against him and the Jewish people collectively.
+At the same time, the Gentile nations that the Anti-Christ made a covenant of peace with will also turn against both him and the Jewish people collectively.
 As it is written, “He [the Anti-Christ] shall come to his end, and no one will help him” (Daniel 11:45).

 Oh, how great the darkness that is coming to the earth, “For behold, the darkness shall cover the earth, And deep darkness the people…” (Isaiah 60:2).
 Yeshua said, “For false christs and false prophets will rise and show great signs and wonders to deceive, if possible, even the elect” (Matthew 24:24).